 If you’re planning to travel between continents, the easiest and cheapest way to do so is by boat.
 There are many ports with boats near the Galata bridge that will take you over to Asia.
 (The most popular boat to do this is Turyol).
 You can purchase a pack of three tickets at the port for 40 lira or about $2.

 Lastly, there are options for public transportation in Istanbul.
 There are many buses throughout the city, I recommend downloading Google Maps and using it as a tool to see which bus will take you where.
+And if you’re traveling to (or from) Istanbul, you can use Bookaway to search for transportation options to and from the city.

 Things to See and Do in Istanbul